Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Preliminaries

 \section{Preliminaries}

 In RL, we aim to autonomously recover optimal agent behavior for performing a particular task.
 Formally, we describe this problem setting as a Markov Decision Process (MDP), defined as the tuple $(S, A, P, p_0, r, \gamma)$.
 At each time-step of interaction, the agent observes some state in the state space, $s\in S$, and performs some action in the action space, $a \in A$.
 The transition dynamics function $P: S \times A \times S \rightarrow \mathbb{R}$ and the initial state distribution $p_0: S\rightarrow \mathbb{R}$ describe the evolution of the environment as a consequence of the agent's behavior.
-The reward function $r: S \times A \rightarrow \mathbb{R}$ quantifies the effectiveness of each performed action, while the discount factor $\gamma\in [0, 1)$ represents the agent's preference for earlier rewards.
+The reward function $r: S \times A \rightarrow \mathbb{R}$ quantifies the effectiveness of each performed action, while the discount factor $\gamma\in [0, 1]$ represents the agent's preference for earlier rewards.
 A policy $\pi: S \times A \rightarrow \mathbb{R}$ maps each state to a probability distribution over actions and represents the agent's behavior.
-An episode of interactions between the agent and the environment yields some trajectory $\tau$ containing the transitions experienced, $\tau = (s_0, a_0, r_0, s_1, a_1, r_1, ...)$.
+An episode of interactions between the agent and the environment yields a trajectory $\tau$ containing the transitions experienced, $\tau = (s_0, a_0, r_0, s_1, a_1, r_1, ...)$.
 The RL objective is then to find an optimal policy $\pi^*$ that maximizes the expected sum of discounted future rewards:

 where $p_\pi(\tau)$ represents the distribution of trajectories stemming from the agent's interaction with the environment.
-Off-policy RL algorithms commonly utilize some \textit{critic} model to evaluate the effectiveness of the agent's behavior.
+Off-policy RL algorithms commonly utilize a critic model to evaluate the effectiveness of the agent's behavior.
 A straightforward choice for the critic is to represent the policy's action-value function $Q^\pi: S \times A \rightarrow \mathbb{R}$.
 This function quantifies the expected sum of discounted future rewards after executing some particular action from a given state:

 Most RL algorithms consider learning parameterized models for both the policy, $\pi_\theta$, and the corresponding action-value function, $Q^\pi_\phi$.
-In particular, after storing experience transitions $(s, a, s', r)$ in a replay data buffer $D$, we learn the action-value function by iteratively minimizing a squared TD-loss of the form:
+In particular, after storing experience transitions $(s, a, s', r)$ in a replay data buffer $D$, we learn $Q^\pi_\phi$ by iteratively minimizing a squared TD-loss of the form: